Hkozacz/adjust-text-to-background/README.md

 # Adjust-Text-To-Background.js

 It's a jQuery plugin for adjusting text color to your background color.
-If the background color is brighter script will change text color to black, if the background is less brighter it will be changed for white.
+If the background color is brighter script will change text color to black, if the background is darker it will be changed for white.
 ## Installation

 Add jQuery to your html, and then add the plugin file